DaveShepperd/expressions_with_symbols/README.md

 lib_exprs - an expression parser.
 Contained entirely in lib_exprs.[ch]

 They can be found in the libs folder.
 There is a Makefile but it has only been built with gcc.
 Good luck building with other compilers.

+The various xxx_test.[ch] files are just test files that I was using to test various functions of those subsystems.
+There are comments in the exprs_test_xx files that highlight and demonstrate how to use the API's to the three subsystems.